Top 10 High Book Value Stocks in India | Undervalued Shares

 Factor | Book Value | Market Value |

-Book value gives you an accounting-based perspective on company worth.
+- The highest book value share gives you an accounting-based perspective on company worth.

 Book Value Formula: